tayyab-ilyas/cybersecurity-blog-posts/CONTRIBUTING.md

   </ol>
 <br /><br />

 We have implemented a **blank_article_layout_template.md** file stored in the main repository directory.
-You can view the file, add the required data, then update the main README.md and TODO.md tables to reflect changes made.
+You can view the file, add the required data, then update the TODO.md table to reflect changes made.
 Then submit a pull request.
 <br /><br />

 **NOT SURE HOW TO USE GITHUB DESKTOP OR CLIENT COMMANDS?**